haproxytech/kubernetes-ingress/documentation/controller.md

 ### `--job-check-crd`

-  Special mode for controller that checks if the CRDs are installed and are on latest version.
-Note that this will not run ingress controller, it just checks if CRDs are OK and exits
+  Special mode for controller that installs missing CRDs and updates the existing ones to the latest version.
+Note that this will not run ingress controller, it just creates or updates the CRDs and then exits

 Possible values: